Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.6 =
+* Changed minimum required PHP version to 5.6
+* Fixed possible issue when ACF configuration is not handled correctly for ACF Pro 5.7.12+
+* Improved security on AJAX requests
+* Improved total plugin stability

 = 1.10.5 =
 * Fixed UI issue when Translation Lock block is not displayed when using Gutenberg editor.
 * Fixed UI issue when Content upload widget is not displayed when using Gutenberg editor.